astramieri/astramieri/README.md

 Here's a glimpse of what I do/like.

-- Day-time: Software Engineer with special focus in Oracle DB development
+- Day-time: Software Engineer with special focus in Oracle DB development (PL/SQL & APEX)
-- Night-time: Data Engineer (self-taught apprentice level)
 - Free-time: Indie Hacker and *aspiring* entrepreneur
 - Passions: Reading books, Personal finance, Automation games